LE1DENFROST/build-your-erc20-token/README.md

 Requirements
 Before starting the project, make sure you have the following tools and information:

-• Node.js and npm: JavaScript runtime and package manager.
+• Node.js and npm: JavaScript runtime and package manager. <br>
-• Hardhat: Ethereum development environment.
+• Hardhat: Ethereum development environment. <br>
-• Git: Version control system.
+• Git: Version control system. <br>
-• Text Editor: Such as VSCode or similar.
+• Text Editor: Such as VSCode or similar. <br>
-• Ethereum Wallet: MetaMask or similar.
+• Ethereum Wallet: MetaMask or similar. <br>
-• Infura or Alchemy API Key: To interact with the Ethereum network.
+• Infura or Alchemy API Key: To interact with the Ethereum network. <br>
-• Etherscan API KEY
+• Etherscan API KEY <br>